Dawn-Craft (Wroxham)

 The Dawn-Craft Safari

 Currently, the only photographs that have been obtained that show how Dawn‑Craft fitted out their "standard" MkII boats come from a surveyor's report made in 2011.
 How typical this example is, is not yet known.
-Photographs from other owners of this builder's boats will be gratefully received.
+Its Broads registration number suggests it was new to the Broads, or returned there, around 2005.
+Its build date is unknown although Craig's database suggests it was 1975.

 ©2011 Steve Truss